PiSupply/Ryanteck/RTK.GPIO/Hardware/README.md

 4. GND

 # UART
 This UART header is another way in which you can connect the RTK.GPIO board to your computer using serial to USB communication.
-The UARt header is connected to the CH340G serial to USB IC, which converts the signal and send it to the MCU.
+The UART header is connected to the CH340G serial to USB IC, which converts the signal and send it to the MCU.

-1.
+1. 5V
-2.
+2. RX
-3.
+3. TX
-4.
+4. GND

+This is broken out so you can send commands direct to the RTk.GPIO over UART by interfacing with these pins.

 # STM32F MCU

 The main active microcontroller is a STM32F 030C8T6 from ST microelectronics.

-* Core ARM 32-bit Cortex M0 CPU 48MHz
+* Core ARM 32-bit Cortex M0 CPU 48MHz (Running at )
 * 64 Kb Flash memory, 8 Kb SRAM
 * 2.4-3.6V Operating voltage